-The Music Academy of the West is home to a unique, full-scholarship outreach program that sharpens young minds through an intensive regimen of music performance and instruction.
-Inaugurated in 1998, the MERIT (Music Education Reinforces Intellect and Talent) program provides musicians ages 11 to 17 with intensive mentoring from Music Academy fellows; including private instruction, chamber music coaching, masterclass participation, and social activities.
-Participants also have the opportunity to observe select masterclasses and rehearsals led by Music Academy faculty.
+The Music Academy of the West is home to a unique full-scholarship outreach program that sharpens young minds through an intensive regimen of music performance and instruction.
+Inaugurated in 1998, the MERIT (Music Education Reinforces Intellect and Talent) Program provides musicians ages 11 to 17 with intensive mentoring from Music Academy fellows including: private instruction, chamber music coaching, masterclass participation, and social activities.
+Participants also have the opportunity to observe some masterclasses and rehearsals led by Music Academy faculty.
+The MERIT program is open to players of all orchestral instruments as well as pianists.
+MERIT fellows perform in concert at Hahn Hall on Friday, July 28 at noon.
+This performance is free and open to the public.

 Please Note: The MERIT program is a weekday program lasting from 9:30 am to 3 pm.
 Lunch is provided as part of the program and parents take turns bringing snacks for all participants.
 No overnight accommodations are provided.